 In the spirit of Dickinson, I give you poems like flowers.
 In the spirit of Whitman, I give you poems like anthems.
 I write poems because I love to write poems.
 And I publish books for you, dear reader, because you love to read.
 So, come.
 Sing with me.
 This is Hemlock House.
 I open the door.
 Won’t you sit with me and read my story?
 Won’t you share yours with me?
 Oh, how I love a good story.

-Coming Soon from Hemlock House Press:
+Available now from Hemlock House Press:

 Instrumental (poems) by Emily Bobo